WHOA Annual Meeting

 - Register with USA Hockey.
 USA Hockey registration begins May 26, 2020.
 Click here to be taken to the USA Hockey registration site.
-If required, USA Hockey will conduct your background check (new in 2020).
+If required, USA Hockey will conduct your background check (new in 2020) if required.
 You must have a digital copy of your driver's license as part of the background check process.
 More information on the change in background checks can be found in the next section on this page.
 WHOA does not use the USA Hockey seminar registration system.
 Please see step 2.

 - WHOA seminar registration is tentatively slated to begin on approximately August 1.
 To register for a WHOA seminar, you must first be registered with USA Hockey as an official.
 WHOA receives USA Hockey registration data on a daily basis.
 In most cases WHOA has your USA Hockey registration data approximately 24 hours after you register.
 In some instances, the process can take up to 48 hours.
 Please register with USA Hockey well in advance of attempting to register for your WHOA seminar.
 Click here to register for your WHOA seminar.
 Register early as enrollments are capped and walk-up registrations are NOT allowed.

 - Complete your SafeSport module.
 Any officials with a 2003 birthdate or older must complete SafeSport on a yearly basis.
 Returning officials please note - yearly completion of SafeSport is a new requirement.
 You may complete SafeSport while awaiting the results of your background check (if background check is required).

 - If you are a Wisconsin resident who is registering with WHOA and you wish to attend a seminar outside of Wisconsin, you must obtain permission to do so, PRIOR to attending the seminar (per WAHA rules).
 Please email the WHOA Education Coordinator at least one week prior to your seminar date.

 - If you live outside of the Central District and wish to register with WHOA, please access your USA Hockey profile and share your registration data with the Central District.
 This is the easiest way to make sure Wisconsin receives all information.
 If you need help with this process, click here.